zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-lifetime.md

 For more information on pureComputeds, see [portalfx-blade-viewmodel.md#data-pureComputed](portalfx-blade-viewmodel.md#data-pureComputed).

-Before we get into a discussion of child lifetime managers
+<a name="lifetime-manager-child-lifetime-managers"></a>
+### Child lifetime managers

+Child lifetime managers exist for the amount of time that is at most the lifetime of their parent.
+However, child lifetime managers can be disposed before their parent is disposed.
+When you know you have resources whose lifetime is shorter than that of the blade you create a child lifetime manager with the  `container.createChildLifetimeManager()` command, and send that in to `ViewModel` constructors or anywhere else a lifetime manager object is needed.
+When you know you are done with those resources you can explictly call `dispose()` on the child lifetime manager.
+If you forget, the child lifetime manager will be disposed when its parent is disposed to prevent memory leaks.

-In this example, there is data in a data cache.
+In this example, a data cache contains data.
 Each item should be displayed as a row in a grid.
 A button is displayed separately in a section located below the grid.
 The `mapInto()` function is used to map the data cache items to the grid items, and in the map function create a button and add it to the section.

 ```ts
 let gridItems = this._view.items.mapInto(container, (itemLifetime, item) => {